Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 ~~~
 {: .output}

-Line 4 shows us the quality score of this read.
+The quality score of this read is on line 4.

 ~~~
 GAGGGGIIIIIIGIIGIGIIGIGIGIIIIGIIGGGIGGGGGGGIIGIIIIIIIGGIGGIIIIGGGGGGIIGIIIGGGIIGGGGAGGGAGGGIAGGGGGGGA#<GGAIIIIIGI#<<GGGIGGGGA##<##<<G###<<GAGGIGGIIIIIIIIIGGIIIIIIIIIIGIIGGGGGAGGGGIIIGGIIGIGIGIGGIGGIGGG.